isomerpages/nlb-learning/_science/Preschoolers/Content.md

   </div>
   <div class="col is-three-fifths">
     <p><b> What Are Antibodies?
 (1 min 4 secs)</b><br>
-Our body's immune system keeps us strong by producing antibodies to attack germs in our body.
+Our body's immune system keeps us strong by producing antibodies to attack germs.
 How do antibodies do that?</p>
   </div>
 </div>
 <p>All thumbnail images are copyright of the creators.</p>